premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Default methods can add new functionality to the libraries interfaces and ensure binary compatability with older code written for the interfaces.
+ Java 8 has introduced the concept of default methods which allow the interfaces to have methods with implementation without affecting the classes that implement the interface.

 </blockquote>
 </details>